LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/haiku/README.md

 2. Make a subfolder with the name of the current exercise
 3. Navigate into that subfolder and create the file(s) you need for the exercise

-If lost, or your folders don't look right, remember that you can find detailed instructions for setting up your workspace in the Wiki on the <a href="https://github.com/Launch-Code/cs50x-live-2016/wiki/File-Management-Resource" target="_blank">File Management Resource</a> page.
+If lost, or your folders don't look right, remember that you can find detailed instructions for setting up your workspace over on the Wiki, on the <a href="https://github.com/Launch-Code/cs50x-live-2016/wiki/File-Management-Resource" target="_blank">File Management Resource</a> page.

 ### What to do